Breastfeeding is one of those things you’re told is great for baby.

 But what about how breastfeeding affects the rest of your body?

-Yes, breastfeeding can help you slim down from the pregnancy weight.
-And it can prolong the return of your period.
+Yes, breastfeeding can help you slim down from the pregnancy weight, it may prolong the return of your period.

 Although I must admit for me my chest got bigger with each child 🙂

-What you may not have known is it also keeps certain hormones circulating in your body for longer, which means your tissues are softer longer and more susceptible to injury or dysfunction.
+What you may not have known is it also keeps certain hormones circulating in your body for longer, which means your muscles/tendons are softer longer and more susceptible to injury or dysfunction.

-Breastfeeding mums often present with back and neck problems alongside the other challenges.
+Breastfeeding mums often present with back and neck problems.

 Holding your baby to breastfeed can take a lot of effort.
 For a healing body that is already weak, this means compensations and bad habits form.